OpenPalp — Your Personal Heart Rhythm Programme

 Specialist in Cardiology (SAS grade — a senior NHS specialist role) · MRCP(UK) · GMC 6071047

 All care within the OpenPalp pathway is delivered by Dr Ahmad.
-He works independently on the consultant cardiology rota at the Royal Free Hospital and Barnet Hospital, and brings extensive experience in managing common cardiac conditions in private practice.
+He works independently in senior cardiology roles in NHS teaching hospitals in London, and brings extensive experience in managing common cardiac conditions in private practice.
 He is fully GMC-registered and fully insured for independent private practice.

 Transparency

-Dr Ahmad works independently on the consultant cardiology rota at the Royal Free Hospital and Barnet Hospital.
+Dr Ahmad works independently in senior cardiology roles in NHS teaching hospitals in London.
 He is fully GMC-registered (with licence to practise), holds MRCP(UK), and is fully insured for independent private practice.
 His career pathway to Specialist grade was different from the traditional NHS consultant training programme — he does not hold a CCT, a credential specific to that training route.
 His clinical role and right to independent practice are not dependent on holding a CCT.

 Pricing